 - Hydrocoele treatments in Niger (£25,000)

-- 13. Alan Fenwick, conversation with GiveWell, September 15, 2011.
+Alan Fenwick, SCI Director, phone conversation with GiveWell, September 15, 2011.
 Note: "SCI generally doesn't do water and sanitation programs because of the expense.
 In Burundi they're doing water and sanitation programming because they have been successful there with running a program and treating schistosomiasis, but soil-transmitted helminth infections remain persistent."
-Alan Fenwick, conversation with GiveWell, October 17, 2011.
+Alan Fenwick, SCI Director, conversation with GiveWell, October 17, 2011.

-- 18. Schistosomiasis Control Initiative, "Board Management Accounts (April 2010)."
 "When SCI claims back from USAID, a small % -- about 6% -- is an overhead charge that goes to Imperial College.
 SCI is not a registered charity but a part of Imperial College."
-Alan Fenwick, phone conversation with GiveWell, February 16, 2011.
+Alan Fenwick, SCI Director, phone conversation with GiveWell, February 16, 2011.

 Sources for the data in the tables: